 Annual Retainer.
-During 2012, directors received an annual retainer of \$100,000, \$50,000 of which was payable in shares of Class A Common Stock of the Company pursuant to the Directors' Annual Retainer Plan.
+During 2013, directors received an annual retainer of \$100,000, \$50,000 of which was payable in shares of Class A Common Stock of the Company pursuant to the Directors' Annual Retainer Plan.
+Directors serving for only a portion of the year received a pro-rated portion of the annual retainer.

 Meeting Fees.
 In lieu of cash fees for regularly scheduled meetings, directors received an additional cash fee of \$30,000, and members of the Audit Committee also received an additional annual cash amount of \$5,000.
-Directors received cash fees of \$750 for each special meeting of the Board or any Board Committee during 2012 that was designated as a telephone meeting; there was one such meeting during 2012.
-Directors were also entitled to receive cash fees of \$1,500 for each special meeting of the Board, and \$1,000 for each special meeting of a Committee they attended in person or by telephone; there were no such meetings during 2012.
+These amounts were paid in four equal quarterly installments.
+Directors received cash fees of \$750 for each special meeting of the Board or any Board Committee during 2013 that was designated as a telephone meeting; there were four such meetings during 2013.
+Directors were also entitled to receive cash fees of \$1,500 for each special meeting of the Board, and \$1,000 for each special meeting of a Committee they attended in person or by telephone; there were no such meetings during 2013.

 Other Fees.
-The Chairman of each standing committee of the Board received an annual fee during 2012 for such service: \$5,000 for the Chairman of the Governance Committee, \$7,500 for the Chairman of the Compensation Committee, and \$12,000 for the Chairman of the Audit Committee.
+The Chairman of each standing committee of the Board received an annual fee during 2013 for such service: \$5,000 for the Chairman of the Governance Committee, \$7,500 for the Chairman of the Compensation Committee, and \$12,000 for the Chairman of the Audit Committee.
 The Chairman of the Board received an annual fee of \$55,000 for such service, and the Vice Chairman of the Board received an annual fee of \$30,000 for such service.
 Directors receive \$1,500 for each day that they are engaged in Company business (other than attendance at Board or Committee meetings) at the request of the Chairman of the Board or the Chief Executive Officer.
-All such amounts are paid in cash.
+Annual fees are paid in four equal quarterly installments.
+All amounts are paid in cash.